Seattle’s drawbridges need millions of dollars in maintenance

 Those are still solid, based on ultra-fluorescent testing that showed no hidden defects, Donahue said.
 New motor-control circuits were installed in 2014, but the Ballard Bridge still relies on computer components from the early 1980s.

-The University Bridge, built in 1919 and mostly rebuilt in 1930, is rated “poor” in the National Bridge Inventory because of old foundations.
+The University Bridge, built in 1919 and mostly rebuilt in 1930, is rated “poor” in the National Bridge Inventory because of old support columns.
 Additional funds, beyond the $7.8 million, are needed sooner or later to solve that weakness.

 For instance, directly over the north canal shore, a large concrete column has a vertical gouge where steel rebar shows through.
 That spot requires fixing, and rock riprap probably will be needed below to prevent erosion near water level, Donahue said.
 Road decks and drawspans are in good condition, though.